Joint strategic needs assessment

 What is a Joint Strategic Needs Assessment?

-The ultimate purpose of the JSNA process is to use the information gathered to identify local priorities and support commissioners to commission services and interventions that are based on need, which will in turn achieve better health and wellbeing outcomes and reduce health inequalities.
+The ultimate purpose of the JSNA process is to use the information gathered to identify local priorities and support commissioners to commission services and interventions that are based on need.
+This achieves better health and wellbeing outcomes and reduces health inequalities.

 Who is responsible for the JSNA?

 For more information and to suggest areas for needs assessment:

 Read the latest joint strategic needs assessment